imran-maia/bim_alignmentfreeTP1/RENDU.md

 ## Description of Methods

 The Jaccard similarity was computed using k-mers (with `k=21`).
 For each pair of samples, k-mers were generated, and the Jaccard similarity was calculated based on the intersection and union of these k-mers.
-The similarity was then converted into a distance using the formula:

-Distance = 1 - Jaccard Similarity

-The matrix above represents these distances.

 Md Imran Hossain